ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ### 3. Scientific Python Community

-The third reason I'm going to mention is the community behind Python.
+The third reason Python is so great is the community behind it.
 As mentioned before, writing code is as much a way of communicating between humans trying to solve the same scientific problems as it is telling the computer what to do.
-Python has a very friendly and active community supporting it, many of whom are found on internet resources such as forums and the popular StackOverflow Q&A site.
+Python has a very friendly and active community supporting it, many of whom are found on internet resources such as forums and the popular <a href="https://stackoverflow.com" target="_blank">StackOverflow Q&A site</a>.

-If you are stuck with a problem in Python, online resources are so plentiful that is often enough to just type "How do I do _X_ in Python", into a search engine - the first few results often will contain your answer.
-(And often the top link is a StackOverflow question asked by someone with the same or very similar problem to you.
+If you are stuck with a problem in Python, online resources are so plentiful that is often enough to just type "How do I do _X_ in Python", into a search engine - the first few results often will contain your answer, and often the top link is a StackOverflow question asked by someone with the same or very similar problem to you.

 In the domain of science, the Scientific Python community is just as well established.
-You may have already heard of Python packages like `numpy` (Numerical Python), `scipy` (Scientific Python), as well as other tools like `pandas`, `matplotlib`, and others.
+You may have already heard of Python packages like `numpy` (Numerical Python), `scipy` (Scientific Python), as well as other tools like `pandas`, `matplotlib`, and many more.
 Many of these tools were developed by scientists to share something back to the Python community, and they have now grown and become almost _de facto_ standard tools within the scientific programming community.

 You may also wish to have a look at this chart showing the growth of Python and other smaller, growing technologies (including R):